porpose/porpose.github.io/index.md

 ## My research

 **F. Quan** et al., Interpreting Polarization Measurements in the Orion Clouds with Sub-Alfvénic MHD Simulations, in prep.

 Interactive visualizations of dense cores in molecular clouds and their surrounding magnetic fields can be found at [here (misaligned magnetic fields)](assets/visualizations/clump2.html) and [here (aligned magnetic fields)](assets/visualizations/clump4.html).
+(They could take a while to load.
+If they are not loading, clearing your browser's cache might help.)

+In these visualizations, the red field lines indicate that they pass through dense regions with volume density $> 5 \times 10^4 \ {\rm H_2}\ \mathrm{cm}^{-3}$, while the blue field lines pass through diffuse gas with smaller volume density.
+The grey-scale color indicates different volume density.

 ## Curriculum vitae